Ryangwaite/AWS-SAA-C02-Course/README.md

 - Requires a supported instance type.
 - Best practice to use the same type of instance (not mandatory).
 - Best practice to launch all instances at once (not mandatory).
+  - If these two best practices are ignored then there's an increased chance of getting an insufficient capacity error.
 - This is the only way to achieve **10Gbps SINGLE stream performance**, other data metrics assume multiple streams.
 - Use cases: Performance, fast transfer speeds, and low consistent latency.